posit-dev/rsconnect-python/README.md

 ### Updating a Deployment

 If you deploy a file again to the same server, `rsconnect` will update the previous deployment by default.
-This means that you can keep running `rsconnect deploy my-notebook.ipynb` as you develop new versions of your notebook.
+This means that you can keep running `rsconnect deploy notebook my-notebook.ipynb` as you develop new versions of your notebook.

 #### Forcing a New Deployment
 To bypass this behavior and force a new deployment, use the `--new` option:

 ```
-rsconnect deploy --new my-notebook.ipynb
+rsconnect deploy notebook --new my-notebook.ipynb
 ```

 #### Updating a Different Deployment
 If you want to update an existing deployment but don't have the saved deployment data, you can provide the app's numeric ID or GUID on the command line:

 ```
-rsconnect deploy --app-id 123456 my-notebook.ipynb
+rsconnect deploy notebook --app-id 123456 my-notebook.ipynb
 ```

 You must be the owner of the target deployment, or a collaborator with permission to change the content.
 The type of content (static notebook, or notebook with source code) must match the existing deployment.